How Many Days Should You Spend in Lhasa? For the First-Time and Second-Time Visitors to Lhasa

 You can stay overnight at the monastery, and travel back to Lhasa in the morning, with more stunning experiences to wonder about as you consider where to go on your third trip to Tibet…

-You May Consider a Day Trek from Pabonka to Pubjoi Monastery
+Second-timers to Lhasa: Consider A Day Trek from Pabonka to Pubjoi Monastery

 Trekking is one of the most popular activities in Tibet, and while you can take treks that last for just a few hours, hiking around kora paths around several monasteries in Lhasa, you can also take a longer day trek around the outskirts of Lhasa to get an even wider experience of the beauty of this unique land.